 We are a growth-oriented limited partnership focused on owning, operating and acquiring LNG carriers engaged in LNG transportation under multi-year charters.
-Our fleet of 12 LNG carriers, which have charter terms expiring through 2026, were contributed to us by, or acquired from, GasLog, which controls us through its ownership of our general partner.
-The charters on three of the vessels expire in 2018 and two further charters expire in 2019.
-On redelivery, the vessels may operate in the short-term spot market until we secure new long-term time charters.
+Our fleet of 14 LNG carriers, which have fixed charter terms expiring between 2019 and 2026, except for one which is currently operating in the spot market, were contributed to us by, or acquired by us from, GasLog, which controls us through its ownership of our general partner.
+The charter on two of the vessels expire in 2019, one of which has been rechartered for one year, and five further charters will expire in 2020.
+On redelivery, the vessels may operate in the short-term spot market until we secure new multi-year time charters.

-Our fleet consists of 12 LNG carriers, including seven vessels with modern TFDE propulsion technology and five Steam vessels, all of which operate under time charters with Shell.
+Our fleet consists of 14 LNG carriers, including nine vessels with modern TFDE propulsion technology and five modern Steam vessels.
 We also have options and other rights under which we may acquire additional LNG carriers from GasLog, as described below.
 We believe that such options and rights provide us with significant built-in growth opportunities.
 We may also acquire vessels or other LNG infrastructure assets from shipyards or other owners.

-We operate our vessels under multi-year charters with fixed-fee contracts that generate predictable cash flows.
-We intend to grow our fleet through further acquisitions of LNG carriers from GasLog and/or third parties.
-However, we cannot assure you that we will make any particular acquisition or that, as a consequence, we will successfully grow our per unit distributions.
+We operate our vessels mainly under multi-year charters with fixed-fee contracts that generate predictable cash flows during the life of these charters.
+One of our vessels currently operates in the spot market through the Cool Pool, an LNG carrier pooling arrangement operated by GasLog and Golar LNG Ltd. We intend to grow our fleet through further acquisitions of LNG carriers from GasLog and third parties.
+However, we cannot assure you that we will make any particular acquisition or that, as a consequence, we will successfully grow our distributions per common unit.
 Among other things, our ability to acquire additional LNG carriers will be dependent upon our ability to raise additional equity and debt financing.